Battle of Ain Jalut: Background

 When Möngke Khan became Great Khan in 1251, he immediately set out to implement his grandfather Genghis Khan's plan for a world empire.
-To lead the task of subduing the nations in the West, he selected his brother, another of Genghis Khan's grandsons, Hulagu Khan.

-Assembling the army took five years, and it was not until 1256 that Hulagu was prepared to begin the invasions.
-Operating from the Mongol base in Persia, Hulagu proceeded south.
+To lead the task of subduing the nations in the West, he selected his brother, another of Genghis Khan's grandsons, Hulegu Khan.
+Assembling the army took five years, and it was not until 1256 that Hulegu was prepared to begin the invasions.
+Operating from the Mongol base in Persia, Hulegu proceeded south.
 Möngke had ordered good treatment for those who yielded without resistance and destruction for the rest.
-In that way, Hulagu and his army had conquered some of the most powerful and longstanding dynasties of the time.
+In that way, Hulegu and his army had conquered some of the most powerful and longstanding dynasties of the time.

 Other countries in the Mongols' path submitted to Mongol authority and contributed forces to the Mongol army.
-When the Mongols had reached Baghdad, their army included Cilician Armenians and even some Frankish forces from the submissive Principality of Antioch.
+When the Mongols had reached Baghdad, their army included Cilician Armenians and even some Frankish forces from the Principality of Antioch.
 The Assassins in Persia fell, the 500-year-old Abbasid Caliphate of Baghdad was destroyed (see Battle of Baghdad) and the Ayyubid dynasty in Damascus fell as well.
-Hulagu's plan was then to proceed southwards through the Kingdom of Jerusalem towards the Mamluk Sultanate, to confront the major Islamic power.
+Hulegu's plan was then to proceed southwards through the Kingdom of Jerusalem towards the Mamluk Sultanate, to confront the major Islamic power.

 During the Mongol attack on the Mamluks in the Middle East, most of the Mamluks were Kipchaks, and the Golden Horde's supply of Kipchaks replenished the Mamluk armies and helped them fight off the Mongols.

-Mongol envoys in Cairo
+Prelude

-In 1260, Hulagu sent envoys to Qutuz in Cairo with a letter demanding his surrender that read:
+In 1260, Hulegu sent envoys to Qutuz in Cairo with a letter demanding his surrender.
 Qutuz responded, however, by killing the envoys and displaying their heads on Bab Zuweila, one of the gates of Cairo.

-Hulagu's departure to Mongolia

-Shortly before the battle, Hulagu withdrew from the Levant with the bulk of his army, leaving his forces west of the Euphrates with only one tumen (nominally 10,000 men, but usually fewer), and a handful of vassal troops under the Naiman Nestorian Christian general Kitbuqa.
+Hulegu withdrew from the Levant with the bulk of his army, leaving his forces west of the Euphrates with only one tumen (nominally 10,000 men, but usually fewer), and a handful of vassal troops under the Naiman Nestorian Christian general Kitbuqa.
 Contemporary Mamluk chronicler al-Yunini's Dhayl Mirat Al-Zaman states that the Mongol army under Kitbuqa, including vassals, numbered 100,000 men in total, but this was likely an exaggeration.

-Until the late 20th century, historians believed that Hulagu's sudden retreat had been caused by the power dynamic having been changed by the death of the Great Khan Möngke on an expedition to the Song dynasty's China, which made Hulagu and other senior Mongols return home to decide his successor.
-However, contemporary documentation discovered in the 1980s reveals that to be untrue, as Hulagu himself claimed that he withdrew most of his forces because he could not sustain such a large army logistically, that the fodder in the region had been mostly used up and that a Mongol custom was to withdraw to cooler lands for the summer.